Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 HW: got blue plane decryption working, created a text-image generator to use to encode, started lsb encryption for red

+### 2024-05-29
+CW: added save file to stego xor function and tested inverted image with stegsolve

 ## GROUP MEMBER 2: Timothy Young